-A. Randall Thoman is a retired Partner of Deloitte & Touche LLP and has been a Certified Public Accountant for more than 30 years.
-He began his career with Deloitte and became a Partner in June 1991.
+A. Randall Thoman is principal of Thoman International, LLC, a business advisory and consulting firm.
+He has been a Certified Public Accountant for more than 40 years.
+He began his career with Deloitte & Touche LLP and became a Partner in June 1991.
 For 15 years, Mr. Thoman had primary responsibility for the technical interpretation and application of accounting principles and audit standards and the review of all reporting issues and financial statements for Nevada-based companies registered with the SEC.
 He retired from Deloitte in October 2009.
 Mr. Thoman serves on the board of Boyd Gaming Corporation and previously served on the board of SHFL Entertainment, Inc. until its acquisition in 2013.

 Thomas A. Thomas is the Managing Partner of Thomas & Mack Co., an investment management and commercial real estate development company with properties and developments in Nevada, California, Arizona, and Utah.
 After obtaining his law degree, he joined Valley Bank of Nevada and held various executive positions with the bank until its merger with Bank of America in 1992, after which he became managing partner of Thomas & Mack Co.
 Mr. Thomas is a member of the board of directors of Switch, Inc. He is actively involved in numerous charitable organizations including the Opportunity Village Foundation, the UNLV Foundation Board, the Las Vegas Rotary Club and the BYU President’s Leadership Council.
 He was instrumental in establishing the Thomas & Mack Legal Clinic and Moot Court Facility at the UNLV Boyd School of Law.